SandeepTheDev/complete-javascript/03-scope/README.md

 - Reliable function self-reference (recursion, etc): named function expression are more reliable self reference, its only accessible in their own scope and its a ready only.

-- More debuggable stack traces: naming function can make debugging process easy by showing up function name in stack trace instead of anonymous function.
+- More debug stack traces: naming function can make debugging process easy by showing up function name in stack trace instead of anonymous function.

 - Named functions are more self documenting code compared to anonymous function.

 👉 **Every single function has purpose and if every function has a purpose, it means every function has a name**.

-## Arrow function expressionss
+## Arrow function expressions

 Arrow function expression has a shorter syntax for declaring traditional function expression added in ES6 it can be also be named as well as anonymous.

-- Arrow function can be useful when you need lexical `this` behaviour.
+- Arrow function can be useful when you need lexical `this` behavior.
 - Arrow function don't have `arguments` or `super`.
-- Arrow funcion cannot be used as constructor calling them with `new` operator throws a TypeError.
+- Arrow function cannot be used as constructor calling them with `new` operator throws a TypeError.
 - Arrow functions cannot use `yield` within their body and cannot be created as generator functions.

 ## Function types hierarchy